-All sectors are committed to reducing these crosssectoral risks, but civil society organisations tend to For years now, The Netherlands has been focusing on look at these efforts with a critical eye.
-At the same making supply chains more sustainable, e.g. through time, however, many civil society organisations 'The Sustainable Trade Initiative' (IDH).
-However, recognise that individual companies or sectors cannot there remain some 'blind spots' in the systematic tackle these risks on their own.
-As for corruption and approach to chain-linked risks, particularly for biofuels, taxation risks, these are primarily linked to countries some agricultural raw materials used in animal feed and Food and beverage industry, and last but not rather than to sectors.
-However, both topics - like the Environment, Labour and Human Rights - are least, various metals. included in the OECD's corporate CSR guidelines.
-These four levels are required to prevent companies or sectors from being forced to terminate business Future challenges to be tackled relationships with certain countries or regions based Not all considerations for dialogue are equally relevant on their own due diligence, because they are for individual companies, because every sector has its confronted with risks they cannot prevent or reduce own pioneers, which have gone to great lengths to themselves, and due to a lack of a cross-sectoral. prevent and reduce the risks described in the sector chain- or country-specific approach.
-That is not as the 'Ruggie Framework' and the OECD guidelines for analyses.
-Moreover, it takes more than a sectoral approach to tackle cross-sectoral or country-specific Social Corporate Responsibility (CSR) intend; they risks. state that 'disengagement' is truly the last option.
+All sectors are committed to reducing these crosssectoral risks, but civil society organisations tend to look at these efforts with a critical eye.
+At the same time, however, many civil society organisations recognise that individual companies or sectors cannot tackle these risks on their own.
+As for corruption and taxation risks, these are primarily linked to countries rather than to sectors.
+However, both topics - like the Environment, Labour and Human Rights - are included in the OECD's corporate CSR guidelines.

-© 2014 KPMG Advisory N.V.
+Future challenges to be tackled

+Not all considerations for dialogue are equally relevant for individual companies, because every sector has its own pioneers, which have gone to great lengths to prevent and reduce the risks described in the sector analyses.
+Moreover, it takes more than a sectoral approach to tackle cross-sectoral or country-specific risks.